10 Popular Insomnia Apps

 Atmosphere: Binaural Beats has a range of built-in binaural beats (a pulsing sound of varying frequencies).
 According to the website you can generate your own frequencies, however, I’ve been unable to find this option.
 The beats can be paired with background music, white noise, or a focused breathing exercise.
 The app is best used with headphones and is a great relaxation option for anyone easily distracted by voices.

 Have you tried any of these apps?
 Do you have any favorites that help you fall asleep or improve the quality of your sleep?
-Share with us in the comments below!
+Share with us in the comments below or in our forums!